Mille Bornes: Ending conditions

-Under no circumstances may a player or team play a distance card that causes them to exceed the target total.
+Under no circumstances may a player or team play a distance card which causes them to exceed the target total.

 Note that play continues after the draw pile is exhausted, each player playing or discarding one card per turn.
 Once every player runs out of cards in their hand with a depleted draw pile, play ends.

 The target distance is 1000 km in a four-handed game with two partnerships, or 700 km in a two- or three-player game with each player acting individually.
 In the latter case, the first player to reach 700 km may either claim victory and end the hand immediately, or call for an Extension that increases the target to 1000 km.
-If the draw pile is exhausted, but the target distance is achieved, this is known as a 'delayed action', which provides a scoring bonus for the hand.
+If a player/team reaches the target distance after the draw pile is exhausted, they receive a "delayed action" scoring bonus for the hand.

 Scoring

 Scores are tallied at the end of the hand as follows: